radar/guides/patterns.md

 next: /specification-reference
 ---

-Common practices to make your gem users and other developers' lives easier.
+Common practices to make your gem users' and other developers' lives easier.

 * [Consistent naming](#consistent-naming)
 * [Semantic versioning](#semantic-versioning)